baglana/lessons-js/lesson3/LECTURE.md

 ### Immutable and mutable

-One of the fundamental differences of objects versus primitives is that objects are stored and copied “by reference”, whereas primitive values: strings, numbers, booleans, etc – are always copied “as a whole value”.
+One of the fundamental differences of objects versus primitives is that objects are stored and copied “by reference”, whereas primitive values: strings, numbers, booleans, etc. Are always copied “as a whole value”.

 A variable assigned to an object stores not the object itself, but its “address in memory” – in other words “a reference” to it.